rrweb-io/rrweb/docs/recipes/assets.md

 };
 ```

-This type definition shows that `assetCapture` is an optional property of the `recordOptions` object.
+This type definition shows that `captureAssets` is an optional property of the `recordOptions` object.
 It contains the `objectURLs` and `origins` properties, which have the same meanings as described above.

 ## Conclusion

-By configuring the `assetCapture` option in rrweb, you can control how assets like images are captured during the recording process.
+By configuring the `captureAssets` option in rrweb, you can control how assets like images are captured during the recording process.
 This allows you to customize which assets are included in the recorded interactions on your website.